 I bet you just asked Google to search for creative writing prompts.

 Or was it writing ideas?
-Story ideas?
+Short story ideas?
 Or maybe writer’s block?

 Boy, are you stuck!